j23414/mango-user-guide/README.md

 # Why learn Mango?

 This book introduces Mango, an environment for integrating, exploring and analyzing heterogeneous networks.
-Mango development started in Summer of 2014 as a response to a need for scale-able, flexible methods of integrating massive networks.
+Mango development started in Summer of 2014 as a response to a need for scaleable, flexible methods of integrating massive networks.

 ## Dealing with complexity...